 Sunset cruises on the upper Zambezi River display hippos, crocodiles, and diverse birdlife.

-High water levels bring immense power and mist; low the degree of the water offer clearer views and entry to Devil's Pool.
+High the level of the water bring immense power and mist; low the level of the water offer clearer views and entry to Devil's Pool.

-The Falls on the zambezi river (Zimbabwe) and Dwellingstone (Zambia) towns present distinct atmospheres with various amenities.
+The Largest waterfall in the world (Zimbabwe) and Dwellingstone (Zambia) towns present distinct atmospheres featuring a range of amenities.

 Plan your trip depending on your interests and the season.
 This approach ensures you experience the most from this incredible destination.

 Offers more panoramic views of the principal curtain of water.
-Paths are generally well-looked after and provide various viewpoints.
+Paths are generally well-maintained and provide various viewpoints.

 Allows closer access to specific sections like the Knife-Edge Bridge, where mist drenching is common.
 Features the seasonal Devil's Pool.